 - 1. Meeting of Shareholders

 - 2. Board of the Meeting of Shareholders

 - 3. Board of Directors

 - 4. Executive Committee of the Board of Directors (ECBD)

-- 5. Supervisory Board

-- 6. External auditor

 The members of the corporate bodies for the three years from 2017 to 2019 were elected by unanimous resolution of the shareholders, dated June 6, 2017.
 On the same date, the Board of Directors designated the composition of the ECSC, and the respective Chairman and proceeded to distribute the portfolios among its members.